 In conversation with Setting Out participant Jessica Pass

 Jessica Pass creates intricate pieces inspired by the unseen.
-We caught up with the emerging maker to find out about the inspiration behind her ‘Curios’ collection, why she thinks Setting Out is necessary for recent graduates and how she will prepare for her Goldsmiths’ Fair debut.
+In 2018 we caught up with the emerging maker to find out about the inspiration behind her ‘Curios’ collection, why she thinks Setting Out is necessary for recent graduates and how she prepared for her Goldsmiths’ Fair debut.

 Hi Jessica, thanks for joining us.
 Could you tell us a bit about your journey into the jewellery industry?